 - Walk right, then up the stairs and visit the fortress that is carved into the cliff.

-- Retrace your stept back to (3) and continue up with the ‡Black‡ markers (Part of the INT) until the junction with the ‡Blue‡ marker at the top of the mountain.
+- Retrace your steps back to (3) and continue up with the ‡Black‡ markers (Part of the INT) until the junction with the ‡Blue‡ marker at the top of the mountain.
 (4)

 - Follow the ‡Blue‡ markers for 200 m until you reach the “Mul Kinneret” Lookout in memory of the IDF soldier Roei Dror.

 - Retrace your steps to (4) and continue on the ‡Black‡ markers for about 100 m to reach the famous Carob Lookout.
-The spot is very easy to find.
+The spot is straightforward to find.
 It is under the single lonely Carob tree that can be seen from afar.

-- This is probably one of the most photographed views of the Sea of Galilee, and justly so.
+- It is probably one of the most photographed views of the Sea of Galilee, and justly so.
 The perfect spot for an extended break.

 - You are now inside the Arbel National Park after you entered it through the back door.